deoostfrees/Ratata/README.md

 ### Variables

-The file `_variables.css` in the `src` folder contains variables for all layout, spacing and typography used in Ratata.
+The file `_variables.css` in the `src` folder contains variables for all layout, spacing, and typography used in Ratata.

 ```css
 :root {